Mo7ammedFarahat/Long-Read-Assembly/README.md

 <details>
 <summary>clipboard-question "Click here for the answer"</summary>

-    Here is one way to call yak in a `yak.sl` script...
+    Here is one way to call yak in a `yak.sbatch` script...

 ```bash
     #!/bin/bash